 Fig. \ref{fig:fluc_glitch} shows how the induced fractional off-diagonal MI components and ratio of quadrupole moment to MI change in time.
 Even though the exact values of these quantities remain to be determined for the truly macroscopic core sizes (as for the lattice simulation of defect network discussed above), it is clear that in principle, exact temporal profile of these quantities can be determined.
 Thus resulting pulse modifications can be predicted in complete detail, in principle.
 One important, completely robust feature of these results is that density fluctuation induced contributions to even the diagonal components of the MI tensor can be positive as well as negative (with equal probability).
-These changes in diagonal components can then account for glitches as well as anti-glithces in the same unified framework.
+These changes in diagonal components can then account for glitches as well as anti-glitches in the same unified framework.
 For this it is important to note that density fluctuations arise during phase transition to a new phase which by itself leads to change in the spin rate.
 Thus, when density fluctuations die away, the original spin rate is only partially restored (depending on the density difference between the two phases).
-This is precisely the qualitative behavior observed for glitches.